JamyJones/jjdgdjf/msg.md

-In flask app how can i run print(msg),
+in python subprocess how can i run my binary executable
-I did but nothing is printed